SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 However, we can make a lot of optimizations that allow us to improve the processing time to where this could be feasible for low-baud rate communication with a complex symbol set to keep a reasonable data rate[^cool].

-[^cool]: Plus, it's cool! definitely pushing the hardware is an interesting way to figure out what is and isn't possible.
+[^cool]: Plus, it's cool!
+Definitely pushing the hardware is an interesting way to figure out what is and isn't possible.

 Let's start with the fixed-point scaling, \\(b\\).
 We definitely want this to be 8 in this case&mdash;the PIC is an 8-bit processor, and handling things in 8-bit chunks is a natural fit.
 The precomputed cosine term ends up being _about_ 1 for most target frequencies, and so using an 8 bit scaling factor means we can represent it at taking 8 bits.